 For the first time ever, the Freedom of Information Act provided citizens with unprecedented access to information about almost everything their tax dollars touched.
-But why was FOIA passed to begin with and what were things like before FOIA?
+But why was FOIA passed to begin with, and what were things like before FOIA?

 Investigations and accusations held personal weight with Moss.
 He was the victim of charges of communism during his 1949 campaign for state assembly and 1953 campaign for Congress, both of which didn’t stop his victories.
-These personal run-in’s cemented Moss’s crusade to get public information into the hands of the public.
+These personal run-in’s cemented Moss’s crusade to actually get public information into the hands of the public.

-An investigation into the discharge of almost 2,800 federal employees that was explained only as being due to “security reasons.” is what ultimately sparked Moss’s movement.
+An investigation into the discharge of almost 2,800 federal employees that was explained only as being due to “security reasons” is what ultimately sparked Moss’s movement.
 Moss had recently been appointed to the Government Operations Committee which had jurisdiction over government information practices.
 He used his position to confront the Civil Service Commission and formally requested the records that held the details behind the federal firings.
 His request was denied.

 By this time the country as a whole was entering a time of information conflict.
 The attitude of “when in doubt, classify” was prevalent.
 Secrecy labels were slapped on seemingly innocent bits of data.
-Seemingly innocuous facts, like the amount of peanut butter consumed by the armed forces, was classified as secret because the government feared this information might enable an enemy to determine our military preparedness.
+Seemingly innocuous facts, like the amount of peanut butter consumed by the armed forces, were classified as secret because the government feared this information might enable an enemy to determine our military preparedness.
 A twenty-year-old report describing shark attacks on shipwrecked sailors was also classified as secret.

 In 1954, President Eisenhower created the Office of Strategic Information, or OSI.
-Its main purpose was to keep the media from disclosing anything that might help enemies of the U.S, particularly the Soviet Union).
+Its main purpose was to keep the media from disclosing anything that might help enemies of the U.S, particularly the Soviet Union.
 It quickly became controversial.
 Journalists and news organizations became increasingly frustrated and concerned as OSI forced the media to pass security regulations and to only publish what would be considered “constructive contributions” to defense and national security.

 Moss was quickly on the case.
 The new Special Subcommittee for Government Information was created on June 9th, 1955, marking the beginning of what would become a long, 11 year battle primarily between Moss’s committee fighting for the right to information and the government (especially the executive branch) not wanting to give information away.
 The fight culminated in 1965 when a key ally came to Moss.
 Newly elected Republican congressman Donald Rumsfield was credited with allegedly convincing Minority Leader Gerald Ford and the House Republican Policy Committee to support FOIA.
 Republican support was new to Moss’s long fight for FOIA, and the tides began to turn.